amber-lang/amber-docs/docs/stdlib/doc/text.md

 pub fun replace_once(source, pattern, replacement)
 ```

-Finds the first occurrence of a pettern in the content and replaces it with provided replacement text
+Finds the first occurrence of a pettern in the content and replaces it with the provided replacement text.

 ## `replace`